 In India, the leading producer of lac is Jharkhand, Chhattisgarh, West Bengal, and Maharashtra.
 Lac coated branches are cut and harvested as “sticklac”.
 It is crushed, strained, and washed to remove any impurities.
 Once cleaned, It is then usually pounded into a powder, and soaked, strained and boiled.

 Other than above insects, there are also microbial and fungal pigments obtained from kicroorganisma.
-We will discuss it in some other post.
+We have discussed it elaborately in our other post.

 We will proceed further with the series and find out about Fungal based and Mineral-Based sources of dyes.
 Till then enjoy sustainability and stay safe.